cuga-rajal/opensim_apple_arm64/README.md

 	<dllmap os="!windows,osx" cpu="x86-64" dll="BulletSim" target="lib64/libBulletSim-3.25-x86_64-20230211.so" />

-And lastly, there is another experimental version of Bullet 3.25, the same as the one above but with the Bullet sleep feature disabled using the patch _Bullet-disable-sleeping.patch_ from this repository.
+And lastly, I am providing an experimental version of Bullet 3.25, the same as the one above but with the Bullet sleep feature disabled using the patch _Bullet-disable-sleeping.patch_ from this repository.
 This replaces the 0001 patch and effectively disables the switching between object sleep and wake states.

 This is a hack
 and not the best way to accomplish shutting off the physics sleep feature.
-But it provides an easy way to determine if an observed bug is related to the physics sleep feature.
+But it is an easy way to determine if an observed bug is related to the physics sleep feature.
 This hack resolves bugs for some use cases with "stuck" prims, but regresses the wandering-prim issue on other use cases.
 A cleaner long-term solution is needed.